On #EndSARS, Delta State sets up judicial panel of enquiry

-The Delta State government has constituted an eight-member judicial panel of enquiry to investigate allegations of police brutality and extra-judicial killings in the state.
+The panel will receive and investigate complaints of police brutality or related extra–judicial killings in the state.

 On Thursday, October 15, the National Economic Council (NEC) asked state governors to set up judicial panels of enquiry to investigate cases of police brutality, in the face of the nationwide protests staged by youths across the country.